 - Explore Barcelona’s prime attractions – with fewer crowds

-- Still, time to enjoy sun and sand in Barcelona beaches
+- Still, time to enjoy the sun and sand on Barcelona beaches

 - Off-season – Easy to find accommodation

 - Tons of festivals and events to participate in September